Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 The following error messages were found in `tool.exe` but could not be reproduced in experiments:

-* **Edge has more than four triangles (red)**: Attempting to cause this results in "couldn't update edge" errors instead.
 * **Error: Edge is too short (red)**: Creating very short edges leads to degenerate face errors instead.
 * **Warning: Found duplicate triangle building connected geometry (orange)**: Attempting to recreate only causes "couldn't update edge" errors.
 If you encounter this, probably something is wrong with your JMS exporter.